TidwelB/CapStoneT/README.md

 To run Tests for the game there are two methods.
 Both methods require that the LOVE2D Framework is installed

 1. You can run a cmd command with two arguments of the "love.exe file path" "Remedy file path" --console.

 		For example on a Windows System: "C:\Program Files\LOVE\love.exe" "C:\Users\Owner\Desktop\Remedy" --console

 		For example on a MacOS System: /Users/Owner/Desktop/love.app/Contents/MacOS/love ~/Desktop/Remedy --console

 	This path may be different on your own machine.

-	2. If you are using Visual Studio Code with a lua extension then you can also toggle the testing console with the key combination "CTRL + SHIFT + L".
+2. If you are using Visual Studio Code with a lua extension then you can also toggle the testing console with the key combination

-	Once this is toggled the user can then start the program with "ALT + L" and the game and debug console will appear.
+		"CTRL + SHIFT + L".
+The program can then by started with "ALT + L" and the game and debug console will appear.

 Testing Directory is under Remedy/testing.